Promise and Peril: Stellar Contamination and Strict Limits on the Atmosphere Composition of TRAPPIST-1c from JWST NIRISS Transmission Spectra: Introduction

-Observations of M-dwarf planets in eclipse geometry circumvent the TLSE problem but bring with them their own sets of challenges: the planet's orbital eccentricity must be well known to calculate the phase of the eclipse, emission observations favour planets with high temperatures, potentially ruling out habitable-zone worlds, etc. Though, even without the impacts of the TLSE, emission studies of rocky M-dwarf planets, both in the JWST era and previously, have either been negative (\citealp[i.e., favour atmosphereless interpretations;][]{kreidberg_absence_2019, greene_thermal_2023, ih_constraining_2023, zhang_gj_2024, mansfield_no_2024, xue_jwst_2024}) or unable to provide definitive evidence for the presence of a high-mean molecular weight atmosphere \citep[e.g.,][]{zieba_no_2023}.
+Observations of M dwarf planets in eclipse geometry circumvent the TLSE problem but bring with them their own sets of challenges: the planet's orbital eccentricity must be well known to calculate the phase of the eclipse, emission observations favour planets with high temperatures potentially ruling out habitable-zone worlds, etc. Though, even without the impacts of the TLSE, emission studies of rocky M-dwarf planets, both in the JWST era and previously, have either been negative (\citealp[i.e., favour atmosphereless interpretations;][]{kreidberg_absence_2019, greene_thermal_2023, ih_constraining_2023, zhang_gj_2024, mansfield_no_2024, xue_jwst_2024}) or unable to provide definitive evidence for the presence of a high-mean molecular weight (MMW) atmosphere \citep[e.g.,][]{zieba_no_2023, lincowski_potential_2023}, often due to degeneracies between atmospheric absorption and surface reflectivity \citep[e.g.,][]{ih_constraining_2023, lincowski_potential_2023}.

 Here, we present transit observations of TRAPPIST-1\,c with JWST NIRISS/SOSS.
 TRAPPIST-1\,c is the second innermost planet ($a$=0.01580\,AU, $T_{eq}$=340\,K) of the TRAPPIST-1 system, with a mass and radius of 1.3$\times$ and 1.1$\times$ that of the Earth, respectively \citep{gillon_temperate_2016, Ducrot2020, agol_refining_2021}.
 It was first observed in transit by \citet{de_wit_combined_2016} with HST/WFC3 from 1.1 -- 1.7\,µm.
-Their observations rule out cloud-free, H/He-dominated atmosphere scenarios at $>$10-$\sigma$, but lack the precision to constrain the presence of a wide range (e.g., H$_2$O-rich, Venus-like) of higher-mean molecular weight atmospheres.
+Their observations rule out cloud-free, H/He-dominated atmosphere scenarios at $>$10-$\sigma$, but lack the precision to constrain the presence of a wide range (e.g., H$_2$O-rich, Venus-like) of higher-MMW atmospheres.

 TRAPPIST-1\,c was then observed in emission with JWST MIRI/F1500W photometry by \citet{zieba_no_2023} at 15\,µm.
 Their dayside brightness temperature of 380$\pm$31\,K rules out thick ($>$10\,bar), CO$_2$-rich atmospheres, but remains consistent with a thin (0.01\,bar) atmosphere composed purely of CO$_2$, or trace amounts of CO$_2$ in thinner (0.1 -- 10 \,bar), O$_2$-dominated atmospheres at a $\sim$2$\sigma$ level.
+This was then followed up by \citet{lincowski_potential_2023} who compared the \citet{zieba_no_2023} eclipse depth to a broader range of potential atmosphere scenarios using a self-consistent modelling framework.
+Their results generally agree with those of \citet{zieba_no_2023}, in that trace amounts of CO$_2$ in a thin O$_2$-dominated atmosphere provide the best matches to the data.
+However, they also also find that $\sim$0.1\,bar pure-O$_2$, and even $\lesssim$3\,bar steam atmospheres are consistent with the data within $\lesssim$2$\sigma$.
+Venus-like atmospheres, though, are disfavoured at $\gtrsim$3$\sigma$.